Configuration Management: What Is It and Why Is It Important?

 Where Did Configuration Management Originate?

 When I first started learning about configuration management, I found the concept super confusing.
 However, it turns out that there are reasons for the confusion.
-But to understand
+But to understand why, we need to look at some history.

 We (the Software Industry) Stole the Idea of “Configuration Management”